 Performance.

 Reports.
 Vendor will provide written reports to Facebook documenting Vendor’s performance of the Services.
-See Exhibit A attach hereto.
+See Attachment A attach hereto.

 Facebook Resources.
 Subject to the Agreement, Facebook may make resources available to Vendor, provided however, that any and all property and assets, whether tangible or intangible, provided by Facebook to Vendor shall remain Facebook property.

+Third Party Assessments.
+Whenever requested by Facebook, Vendor shall participate in Facebook’s Third Party Assessment (“TPA”) process evaluating Vendor’s data privacy and security capabilities and must receive TPA results that are satisfactory to Facebook.
+Notwithstanding anything in the Agreement to the contrary, Facebook may immediately terminate the Agreement and/or this SOW upon written notice to Vendor if Vendor fails to meet the requirements of this Section.

 Timeline.
 Vendor will continue to improve efficiency and reduce CPA for the duration of this SOW.